Search

 Start of the night

-Note that for this summer school the NOT staff will take twilight flat fields at the start of the night, after which the remote observers are expected to start-up the system and focus the telescope.
-This will be around UT 21:00-21:15.
-Moletai local time is UT+3h!
+Note that for this school the NOT staff will take twilight flat fields and focus the telescope at the start of the night, after which the remote observers are expected to start-up the system and and start observing.
+This will be around UT 20:40.
+Tartu local time is UT+3h!

 • Around sunset the local staff will power-on the telescope, open the hatches and side ports (depending on the weather conditions).